ffund/ml-notebooks/notebooks/8-demo-backprop.md

 :::

 ::: {.cell .markdown }
-For this demo, we will use synthetic data which relates an individual\'s income to the number of years of education they have, and their seniority in their position.
+For this demo, we will use synthetic data which relates an individual's income to the number of years of education they have, and their seniority in their position.